Why is the textile industry so polluting?

 What is the textile industry?
 What pollution does it cause?

-The textile industry is a significant polluter, producing harmful emissions that damage the environment and human health.
-This industry requires a substantial amount of resources (especially during the early stages of production) and also generates large quantities of solid waste, including non-biodegradable textiles.
-Moreover, the dyeing and finishing of a garment account for about 36% of chemical discharges.
+The textile industry is a major polluter, producing harmful emissions that damage the environment and human health.
+This water-intensive industry requires a considerable amount of resources (especially during the early stages of production, when cotton is grown), and also produces large quantities of solid waste, particularly textiles that are not biodegradable.
+What’s more, dyeing and finishing a garment account for around 36% of chemical discharges into the environment.

-As a result, the textile industry is the third-largest polluter globally, following agriculture and transportation, because each garment produced releases nearly 100 chemical substances during its life cycle.
+As a result, the textile industry is the third-largest polluting industry globally, following agriculture and transportation, because each garment produced releases nearly 100 chemical substances during its life cycle.

-The textile manufacturing process utilizes artificial elements, energy, and tons of liters of water, all contributing to pollution.
+The textile manufacturing process utilizes artificial elements, energy, and tons of liters of water, all contributing to pollution in the textile industry.
 One of the chemicals used in the manufacturing process is titanium dioxide (TiO2), an inorganic compound used as a white pigment or catalyst.
 TiO2 is known to cause acid rain when it reacts with water and air.

 How do we measure textile pollution?
 What does LCA mean?